Find out how to calculate class 4 national insurance, the tax-free thresholds available and the latest rates for the 2022-23 tax year.

-National insurance is a type of tax paid in the UK, where workers pay into a ‘pot’ which then entitles them to certain state benefits such as the use of the NHS, the state pension and maternity allowance.
+National insurance is a type of UK tax.
+Workers from the age of 16 until retirement age are required to contribute a percentage of their income into a ‘pot’.
+This contribution entitles them to certain state benefits such as the use of the NHS, the state pension and maternity allowance.

 People who are employed in a job pay Class 1 through their payslips.
 Those who are registered as self-employed pay class 2 and class 4 national insurance.
 If you are employed and self-employed you’ll pay all three types – class 1, class 2 and class 4 national insurance.